Guy-Shaw/mcc/README.md

 `mcc` runs multiple C / C++ compilers on a given set of C source file(s).

-For each source file, some combination of four C / C++ are run, all with the same options.
+For each source file, some combination of four C / C++ compilers are run, all with the same options.

 The compilers `mcc` knows about are: